ckuelker/quick-guide-en-us/Dev/HPC/atlas.md

 make install
 ```

-After a complete build the following might be installed:
+After a full build, the following should be installed:

 ```bash
 /opt/hpc/rpi/la/atlas/3.10.3/include/cblas.h